Albert R. Jonsen: Career

 Jonsen was a pioneer in the practice of "clinical ethics", in which an ethicist serves as a consultant to those making ethical decisions about appropriate care of patients.
-Jonsen authored with Mark Siegler and William Winslade 'Clinical Ethics: A Practical Approach to Ethical Decisions in Clinical Medicine', a seminal book that provides a unique structured approach to solving ethical issues that arise in daily clinical practice.
-This book is currently in its 8th edition.
+In 1983, Jonsen authored with Mark Siegler and William Winslade 'Clinical Ethics: A Practical Approach to Ethical Decisions in Clinical Medicine', a seminal book that provides a unique structured approach to solving ethical issues that arise in daily clinical practice.

 Jonsen joined John Fletcher as founders of the Society for Clinical Ethics (SBC), which later merged with the Society for Health and Human Values (SHHV) and the American Association of Bioethics (AAB) to form the American Society for Bioethics and Humanities (ASBH) in 1998.

 In 1987, Jonsen assumed the chairmanship of the Department of Medical History and Ethics, School of Medicine, University of Washington.
 He remained there until his retirement in 1999.

+Later life

-After his retirement from UW, Jonsen returned to his native San Francisco, where he joined his good friend and colleague, Dr. William Andereck in co-founding The Program in Medicine and Human Values at Sutter Health's California Pacific Medical Center in 2003.
+After his retirement from UW, Jonsen returned to his native San Francisco, where he joined his good friend and colleague, William Andereck in co-founding The Program in Medicine and Human Values at Sutter Health's California Pacific Medical Center in 2003.
 At Sutter Health's Bioethics Program, he continued his scholarly work and conducted multiple research studies and authored several books and papers.
 He also mentored Bioethicists and Clinical Ethics Fellows during this time.
 At the time of his death, Jonsen had completed work on the 9th edition of his book, Clinical Ethics, with co-authors Mark Siegler, William Winslade, and Associate Editor, Ruchika Mishra.

+Personal life and death

+In 1976, Jonsen resigned from the active priesthood to marry.

+Jonsen died on October 21, 2020, at the age of 89, survived by his wife Liz of 44 years.

+Service

-Jonsen is a fellow of the Hastings Center, an independent bioethics research institution.
-He has served on the National Board of Medical Examiners, the American Board of Medical Specialties, the ethics committee of the American College of Obstetrics and Gynecology, and as consultant to the American Board of Internal Medicine.
-He was president of the Society for Health and Human Values and chair of the Committee to Monitor the Social Impact of AIDS of the National Academy of Sciences.
-He was elected to the Institute of Medicine, National Academy of Sciences in 1981.
+Jonsen was a fellow of the Hastings Center, an independent bioethics research institution.
+He served on the National Board of Medical Examiners, the American Board of Medical Specialties, the ethics committee of the American College of Obstetrics and Gynecology, and as consultant to the American Board of Internal Medicine.
+He was president of the Society for Health and Human Values and chair of the committee to Monitor the Social Impact of AIDS of the National Academy of Sciences.

+In 1981, he was elected to the Institute of Medicine, National Academy of Sciences.

 In 2017, The Hastings Center granted Jonsen the most prestigious honor in the field of bioethics, the Henry Knowles Beecher Award for Contributions to Ethics and the Life Sciences.

-Jonsen died on October 21, 2020 at the age of 89.